-We will need to implement a quality system designed to meet the requirement to sell our diagnostics, if approved, in both the U.S. and Europe.
-We cannot guarantee that our development standards, processes and procedures will meet applicable requirements for regulatory approval in any jurisdiction or that they will mitigate all of the risks associated with the development and commercialization of our product-candidates.
-Even if we receive quality certifications, we could subsequently lose them or be required to take corrective actions if we do not continue to meet, implement and follow the requirements under the applicable standards.
-If we fail to meet quality requirements applicable to our diagnostic product-candidates and approved products, if any, it could have a material adverse effect on us.
+We need to implement a quality system designed to meet applicable requirements to sell any therapeutic and diagnostic candidates for which we obtain approval in the U.S., Europe and in other countries.
+We cannot guarantee that our development standards, processes and procedures will meet applicable requirements for regulatory approval in any jurisdiction or that they will mitigate all of the risks associated with the development and commercialization of our product candidates.
+Even if we receive quality certifications, we could subsequently lose them or be required to take corrective actions if we do not continue to meet the requirements under applicable standards.
+If we fail to meet applicable quality requirements, it could have a material adverse effect on us.